 Meadow Brook Elementary has a School Community Council (SCC) that meets monthly to discuss school related issues and determine how to best spend Trustland Funds.
 The council is made up of school employees (elected), parents (elected), and the principal.
 If you have questions, issues, or concerns you would like discussed, please contact a member of our SCC or call Heather Balli at the school (801-489-2897).School Improvement Plans: 2020-2021 Rules of Order Meeting Schedule

 We are always looking for parents to join our community council to advise and provide insight for our school.
 We have 5 parent members and 3 staff members on our council each year (members serve two-year terms) and will have an election if necessary.
 If you desire to attend one of our community council meetings, you are welcome to attend regardless of whether you are a member.

 Each year, the state gives Trustland monies to schools based on enrollment —this funding is separate from normal school funding.
-Trustland funding must be spent on the school's greatest academic need.
+Trustland funding is to be spent on the school's greatest academic need.
 As a School Community Council last year, the council felt Meadow Brook’s greatest academic needs were in reading and math.

-One of the rules to receive this funding is to report to parents how we allocated funds.
-During the 2016-2017 school year, the majority of the $44,997 was used to hire five reading aides to work with students who are reading below grade level.
-The rest of the funds were used to build our take-home and leveled libraries, purchase technology and math professional development books, purchase substitutes for collaboration days—days in which teacher teams collaboratively meet to enhance instruction.
+During the 2019-2020 school year, 80% of Trustland funds ($57,074) were used to hire five reading aides and three math technicians to enrich and reteach students in reading and math.
+The rest of the funds were used to build Meadow Brook’s take-home and leveled libraries, purchase technology and math professional development books, hire substitutes for collaboration days—days in which teacher teams collaboratively meet to enhance instruction.
 If you would like an in-depth look at how these funds were spent, please see the office.
-Through the efforts of our teachers and reading aides, 80% of students were reading on grade level, or had made at least one year of growth by the end of the 2016-2017 school year.
+Through the efforts of our teachers and reading aides, 86% of MB students were reading on grade level or made at least one year of growth (compared to 84% from the previous year).